 San Mateo Río Hondo

-San Mateo Rio Hondo is another small village to visit in the Oaxaca Magic Mushroom region, and again, with less crowds.
+San Mateo Rio Hondo is another small village to visit in the Oaxaca Magic Mushroom region, and again, with fewer crowds.
 Here, there are many hiking trails that connect to both San Jose del Pacifico Oaxaca and San Sebastian Rio Hondo.

 A unique place to visit in San Mateo Rio Hondo is Torre del Roure where you can purchase serrano ham shaved fresh from the cured leg, just like in Spain.
 In the village, find many artisan shops from fresh honey, panaderías, to local art.

-San Jose del Pacifico Oaxaca 2022 Travel Guide
+San Jose del Pacifico Oaxaca 2023 Travel Guide

 San Jose del Pacifico is the perfect gateway village to discover the magical Sierra Sur Oaxaca.
-This picturesque mountain village that is nestled in a cloud forest is conveniently located between the vibrant city of Oaxaca and the rustic Oaxaca coastline.
-There are a plethora of things to do in San Jose del Pacifico Oaxaca, from relaxing, hiking, taking a spiritual journey via a magic mushroom ceremony, or being reborn in a temazcal sweat lodge
+This picturesque mountain village is nestled in a cloud forest and is conveniently located between the vibrant city of Oaxaca and the rustic Oaxaca Pacific coastline.

-While San Jose del Pacifico is a special place to visit, the nearby hamlets of San Sebastian Rio Hondo and San Mateo Río Hondo have an alluring charm to them.
+While San Jose del Pacifico is a special place to visit, the nearby pueblos of San Sebastian Rio Hondo and San Mateo Río Hondo have an alluring charm to them.
 It’s possible to hike between all the villages via mystical pine forests along dirt paths.

 San Jose del Pacifico is a special place to visit in Oaxaca Mexico